l777lOmnomnom/text_mining_praktikum/README.md

 ### Prerequisites

-If you want to get all dependencies use the pip requirements file in the projects root directory:
+You need to have all dependencies available.
+Use a virtual environment or install them manually using the pip_requirements file in the projects root directoy:
 ```
-pip3 install -r pip_requirements.txt
+python3 -m venv venv --no-site-packages && . venv/bin/activate && pip3 install -r pip_requirements.txt
 ```

 ## Running the tests